Monteverdi (horse)

-Monteverdi (foaled 10 April 1977) was an Irish Thoroughbred racehorse and sire.
+Monteverdi (foaled 10 April 1977) was an Irish Thoroughbred racehorse.
 He was the leading European two-year-old of 1979, when he was unbeaten in four races including the National Stakes, Ashford Castle Stakes and Dewhurst Stakes.
 His three-year-old season was a disappointment as he failed to win in four races, finishing second in his first two races and then running unplaced in the Irish 2000 Guineas and Derby.
 He was then retired to stud where he had little success as a sire of winners.

 Background

 Monteverdi was a small, "neat, quite attractive" chestnut horse with a small white star and white socks on his hind legs bred in Ireland by Lawrence Kip McCreery at his Orchardstown Stud in County Tipperary.
 He was sired by Lyphard, an American-bred, French-trained stallion who won the Prix Jacques Le Marois and Prix de la Forêt in 1972.
 At stud in the United States, Lyphard sired many important winner including Three Troikas, Manila and Dancing Brave.
 Monteverdi's dam Janina, was a half-sister of the Coronation Cup winner Nagami and a great-granddaughter of the outstanding broodmare Athasi, whose other descendants include Trigo, Tulyar and Time Charter.

 As a yearling, Monteverdi was offered for sale at Saratoga where he was bought for $305,000 by representatives of the British businessman Robert Sangster.
 The colt was returned to Ireland and was sent into training with Vincent O'Brien at Ballydoyle.